-Let’s say that you decide to change the name displaying on all of the posts that you have authored to a different name.
+Let’s say that you need to change the name displaying on all the posts created by you to a different name.

-- You were set up with a username like “admin” and you want your published posts to display a different username,
+- You were set up as “admin” and you want to publish posts using a different username,

-- You would like to publish posts under a pen name,
+- You would like to publish posts using an alias,

 So, for example, let’s say that your posts look like this …

-But you want the name shown on the posts changed to this …
+But you would like to change the author name to this …

 Or perhaps this …